ioda-net/geo-infra/docs/sysadmin/deploy-setup.rst

 Setup the server for the deploy of a portal
 ===========================================

+Before reading this document, you should read and follow the steps detailed in :ref:`server setup <ref_sysadmin_server-setup>`.

 .. contents::

 First deploy on a server
 ------------------------

 #.
-Create the directories in which needed for the deploy.
+Create the directories needed for the deploy.
 Reefer to :ref:`the section about production configurations in server setup <ref_sysadmin_server-setup_production-cfg>` to learn how to configure it.

     - ``$PROD_GIT_REPOS_LOCATION``
     - ``$PROD_BARE_GIT_REPOS_LOCATION``: this may be on a different server and rely on HTTPS instead of SSH. git repositories accessible in this location must be clonable by the user.